a-genoni/visualising-migration-data/README.md

 This repository includes
 1) an annotated R script for creating circular migration plots using the circlize package of Gu
-2) a file including the underlying migration flow data*
+2) an excel file including the underlying migration flow data*
+3) a csv.-file including country codes for flow aggregation
-3) three file including images of circular migration plots that were created with the annotated R script
+4) three .svg-files including images of circular migration plots that were created with the annotated R script